 “Rear”: A lot line, not intersecting a front lot line, which is most distant from and most closely parallel to the front lot line.
 In the case of an irregularly shaped lot or a lot bounded by only three lot lines, a line within the lot having a length of at least ten feet, parallel to and most distant from the front lot line shall be interpreted as the rear lot line for the purpose of determining required yards, setbacks, and other provisions of this code.

 “Side”: Any lot line which is not a front or rear lot line.
-(Ord.
-763, 1996; Ord.
-167, 1968)
+Moved to 1.14

 “Lot width”: The horizontal distance between the side lot lines, measured at right angles to the lot depth at a midway point between the front and rear lot lines.
-(Ord.
-763, 1996; Ord.
-167, 1968)
+Moved to 1.14

-“Lowest floor”: In Special Flood Hazard Areas or X-shaded flood zones, the lowest floor is determined based on the following type of construction methods: (Ord.
-1251, 2008; Ord.
-763, 1996; Ord.
-472, 1987)
+“Lowest floor”: In Special Flood Hazard Areas or X-shaded flood zones, the lowest floor is determined based on the following type of construction methods: Moved to Article 5: Floodplain Management

 “Below grade crawlspace construction”: Subgrade enclosures are prohibited that are not constructed to meet the provisions of section 20.50.230.
 If constructed to meet section 20.50.230 the lowest floor is the top of the subfloor.
-(Ord.
-1514, 2018; Ord.
-1251, 2008)
+Moved to Article 5: Floodplain Management

 “Crawlspace construction placed on fill”: The lowest floor is the bottom of the crawlspace.
-(Ord.
-1251, 2008)
+Moved to Article 5: Floodplain Management

 “Manufactured homes”: The lowest floor for manufactured homes is the base of the manufactured home including all duct work, and electrical wiring, etc., providing that the skirting or foundation is wet floor proofed (vented).
-(Ord.
-1251, 2008)
+Moved to Article 5: Floodplain Management

 “Slab on grade construction”: the lowest floor is the top of the slab.
-(Ord.
-1251, 2008)
+Moved to Article 5: Floodplain Management

 “Structures with basements”: The lowest floor is the top of the basement slab.
 An unfinished or flood resistant enclosure used solely for paring of vehicles, access, or storage in an area other than a basement areas, is not considered a building’s lowest floor.
-(Ord.
-1251, 2008)
+Moved to Article 5: Floodplain Management

 “Main structure”: A structure used for the principal use of the property as distinguished from an accessory use.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Manufactured home”: A residential dwelling built in accordance with the Federal Manufactured Home Construction and Safety Standards.
 For floodplain administration purposes, the term manufactured home also includes travel trailers and other similar vehicles placed on a site for greater than one hundred eighty consecutive days.
-(Ord.
-902, 2000; Ord.
-801, 1998; Ord.
-763, 1996; Ord.
-633, 1994; Ord.
-472, 1987; Ord.
-167, 1968; Ord.
-131, 1963)
+Moved to 1.14

 “Manufactured home park or subdivision”: A parcel or contiguous parcels of land divided into two or more manufactured home lots or sites for rent or sale.
-(Ord.
-763, 1996; Ord.
-472, 1987; Ord.
-167, 1968)
+Moved to 1.14